 Sikorsky Aircraft Corp., based in Stratford, Conn., USA, is a world leader in helicopter design, manufacture, and service.
 United Technologies Corp., based in Hartford, Conn., USA, provides a broad range of high technology products and support services to the aerospace and building systems industries.

-- Sikorsky confirms it overcharged US Army for Black Hawk parts
+- US Army selects Pall inlet barrier filters for Black Hawk